Ethnonym

 An ethnonym (from Ancient Greek ἔθνος 'nation' and ὄνομα 'name') is a name applied to a given ethnic group.
 Ethnonyms can be divided into two categories: exonyms (whose name of the ethnic group has been created by another group of people) and autonyms, or endonyms (whose name is created and used by the ethnic group itself).

 For example, the dominant ethnic group of Germany is the Germans.
 The ethnonym Germans is a Latin-derived exonym used in the English language, but the Germans call themselves Deutsche, an endonym.
 The German people are identified by a variety of exonyms across Europe, such as Allemands (French), tedeschi (Italian), tyskar (Swedish), and Niemcy (Polish).

 As a sub-field of anthroponymy, the study of ethnonyms is called ethnonymy or ethnonymics.

-Ethnonyms should not be confused with demonyms, which designate all the people of a geographic territory, regardless of ethnic or linguistic divisions within its population.

 Variations

 Numerous ethnonyms can apply to the same ethnic or racial group, with various levels of recognition, acceptance and use.
 The State Library of South Australia contemplated this issue when considering Library of Congress headings for literature pertaining to Aboriginal and Torres Strait Islander people.
 Some 20 different ethnonyms were considered as potential Library of Congress headings, but it was recommended that only a fraction of them be employed for the purposes of cataloguing.